100% Financing, Zero Down Payment USDA Mortgage Loans!

 Guaranteed Rural Housing Loans have been around for some time, and have helped many families and individuals purchase homes in rural areas.

-Guaranteed loans can be made either on new or existing homes that are structurally sound and in good repair.
+Guaranteed loans can be made on either new or existing homes that are structurally sound and in good repair.
 There are no restrictions on size or design of the home financed, but it cannot be used to generate income.
 The loans may be used to purchase or refinance a residence.

 If the appraised value is higher than the sales price, it is possible to finance closing costs and prepaid expenses in into the loan amount.
 Sellers are permitted to pay the buyer's closing costs as well.